Precautions to Take When Working at Height in the Summer

-Safety precautions while working at height also need to highlight a handful of seemingly trivial concerns.
-Still, these can also pose dangers.
+Safety precautions while working at height need to highlight a handful of seemingly trivial hazards and concerns.
+These can also pose dangers.
 Examples include extremely dusty environments that may limit visibility and cracked ground that could lead to instability issues.
 Even a strong breeze could cause a worker to lose balance or a scaffold to come loose from its moorings.

 What are the Hazards of Working at Height?
 Planning Ahead

 Supervisors should implement the proper safety precautions while working at height well before a project begins.
-This is why planning is important.
+This is why planning is important to avoiding hazards when working at a height.
 What is the short-term weather forecast?
 Will temperatures exceed safe limits?
 What type of machinery is needed and have these units been designed to operate in hot conditions?
 Answering these and similar questions will save time while ensuring that working at height health and safety concerns are addressed.

 A handful of additional recommendations should be implemented during warm conditions.
-For example, it is important for employees to take regular breaks in order to avoid overheating.
+It is important for employees to take regular breaks in order to avoid overheating.
 A supply of fresh drinking water must always be made available.
 Rest areas shaded from harsh sunlight are likewise critical.
 Even those who wish to continue working should take mandatory breaks, as the symptoms of heatstroke can appear without warning.

 What are the hazards of working at height during the summer?